Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsection{Experimental Results with Simulated Data}

-Table~\ref{table: simulated metrics} shows the PSNR and MSSIM results in experiments with the simulated data.
+Table~\ref{table: simulated metrics} shows the average PSNR, MSSIM, CC, and SAM results across all sites for the experiments with simulated data.
 The best and second-best results are highlighted in bold and underlined, respectively.
-Under the noise-free condition (Case 1), our TSSTF achieves performance comparable to or better than existing methods across all sites.
-This indicates that TSSTF is already highly effective as a pure ST fusion method, even without considering its robustness to noise.
-When Gaussian and salt-and-pepper noise is added (Cases 2–4), the performance of STARFM, VIPSTF, RobOt, and SwinSTFM drops significantly, as these methods do not account for noise.
-In contrast, the noise-robust methods, including ROSTF and TSSTF, maintain stable performance even under noisy conditions.
-Notably, TSSTF achieves the highest PSNR in all noise-contaminated cases across all sites, and yields the highest MSSIM scores in all conditions except for one.
-This consistent superiority highlights its robustness to noise and its ability to accurately preserve spatial structure.
-RSFN consistently yields relatively low performance under both noise-free and noise-contaminated conditions, due to its input requirement for a future reference, which is impractical and incompatible with that of our method.
+Under the noise-free condition (Case1), our TSSTF achieves performance comparable to or better than existing methods across all sites.
+This demonstrates that TSSTF is effective as a fundamental ST fusion framework, even in the absence of noise.